-Our attorneys have been continuously engaged in student loan financings for over 35 years.
-During this period our firm has had substantial participation in federal student loan financings by public programs in 24 States and Puerto Rico.
-We have also had substantial legal responsibility for the establishment and initial financing of numerous state government-sponsored supplemental student loan programs and have developed a unique breadth and depth of experience in this highly specialized area.
-We serve as bond counsel to state student loan programs in Connecticut, New York and Kentucky and have acted as underwriters’ counsel for financings undertaken for the Massachusetts and Vermont programs.
+Our attorneys have been continuously engaged in state student loan finance matters for over 40 years.
+We have participated in federal student loan program financings by public entity issuers in a majority of the States and Puerto Rico.
+We have also had substantial legal responsibility for the establishment and financing of numerous state-sponsored supplemental student loan programs and have developed a unique breadth and depth of experience in these highly specialized areas.
+Hawkins is one of a handful of professional firms of any kind that has remained engaged on a daily basis in student loan finance related matters throughout this period and annually participates as bond counsel or as underwriters’ counsel in financings for multiple state programs.
+We also regularly assist industry groups in the development of solutions to legal issues affecting the financing of such programs.

 Hawkins is highly qualified to advise clients with respect to all legal aspects of student loan finance, including: